by Tim W. Shaw December 03, 2019

 Author

-Tim W. Shaw writes extensively about CBD oil, cannabis and other groundbreaking food supplements.
+Tom Russell writes extensively about CBD oil and other groundbreaking food supplements.
 He and his wife share their home with two daughters and a lifetime’s collection of books.